GalidieMathieu/Financial_app/README.md

 # Project README

+Issue with deployement, Change in "./docker_compose.yml" and "./financial_project/setting.py" <your_password> and <your_DataBaseName> so it can work locally with your PostGreDataBase. launch two py script :
+- python manage.py makemigrations stocks
+- python manage.py migrate

 ## Overview
 This project is a Django-based financial backtesting and reporting system.
 It includes several key functionalities such as fetching stock data, performing backtests, and generating detailed backtest reports in PDF format.
 All components run within a Docker environment managed by Docker Compose.